|Major Groups > Gilled Mushrooms > Dark-Spored > Agrocybe > Agrocybe firma|

 Agrocybe firma, like other species of Agrocybe, features a brown spore print, a convex cap that does not quickly collapse, and, under the microscope, ellipsoid spores with thickened walls and a germ pore at one end.
 It lacks a partial veil, so there is no ring on the stem.
 The stem is, however, one of this mushroom's more distinctive features: it features tiny, whitish-then-brown fibrils that are aggregated into vague longitudinal lines.
 Other distinctive features include the dark brown cap and the fact that Agrocybe firma grows in clusters on the deadwood of hardwoods.

 Ecology: Saprobic; growing in small to large clusters (rarely alone) on the deadwood of hardwoods; spring through fall; widely distributed and fairly common east of the Great Plains; very rarely reported from Colorado, California, and the Pacific Northwest; also found in Europe.
-The illustrated and described collections are from Illinois and Québec.
+The illustrated and described collection is from Illinois.

 Cap: 3–6.5 cm; convex at first, becoming broadly convex; tacky; bald; dark brown when young, maturing to yellow brown; the margin not lined.